The 9 Worst Foods for Your Heart

 Foods containing trans fats

-Foods packed with artificial trans fats are some of the most detrimental when it comes to heart health, says Malkani.
+Foods packed with artificial trans fats are some of the most harmful when it comes to heart health, says Malkani.
 “Artificial trans fats have been shown to lower HDL, or ‘good’ cholesterol levels and raise LDL, or ‘bad’ cholesterol levels and increase the risk for heart disease and stroke,” she says.
 In one 14-year review of 80,000 women, published in the New England Journal of Medicine, researchers found a positive connection between heart disease and eating foods containing trans fats.

 In 2015, the U.S. Food and Drug Administration (FDA) ruled that trans fats were unsafe because of research connecting them to poor heart health.
 Manufacturers were given three years to remove them from food.
 But the FDA notes that food containing less than 0.5 grams of trans fats, sometimes listed on the ingredient label as partially hydrogenated oils, can claim they have zero.

 Malkani points out that there may still be some products on the market that manufacturers created before the ban.
 Those goods could contain artificial trans fats.
-Keep an eye on non-dairy coffee creamers, microwave popcorns, frozen doughs, pastries, pizzas, fried foods, and shortenings.
-Check the ingredient list on all packaged foods.
+Keep an eye on non-dairy coffee creamers, microwave popcorns, frozen doughs, pastries, pizzas, fried foods and shortenings.

 Condiments and sauces contain salt.
 This can raise blood pressure or worsen heart failure symptoms for someone with high blood pressure or heart failure, according to Dr. Goldberg.
 Try your best to eat unhealthy condiments sparingly and ask for them on the side when you dine out.
 There is also a lot of added sugar, such as high fructose corn syrup in ketchup, for example, in sauces or condiments.